Coming Full Circle

 Charlie: I started doing computer development when I was in high school, and that gave me a window into what could be done, but stuff like this blows my mind.

-Moravian College: Myles, what do you miss most about the computer science program at the College?
+Moravian University: Myles, what do you miss most about the computer science program at the University?

 Myles: The collaboration between students.
 I miss being able to talk to someone else in the lab and start asking questions and, in 20 minutes, knowing all about something else.
 Moravian offers breadth where Merck offers depth, in that we push each other further within a defined space but we don’t have that, “Oh, I’ve never considered that,” aspect.
 I think the lab space and Dr. Coleman have a lot to do with that.